sgothel/jaulib/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The install target of the last command will create the include/ and lib/ directories with a copy of
-the headers and library objects respectively in your build location.
+the headers and library objects respectively in your dist location.

 #### CMake Variables
 Our cmake configure has a number of options, *cmake-gui* or *ccmake* can show